 The annual TMT Predictions Schools Challenge is an initiative created to ‘plug the skills gap’ for our clients who report challenges in engaging young people with the skills and interest to pursue careers in the Technology, Media or Telecommunications (TMT) sectors.

 And the winner is...

-More on the 2018 TMT Predictions Schools challenge
+More on the 2019 TMT Predictions Schools challenge

 Get in touch